anitaposch/learn-bitcoin/manuscript/301-staircase.md

 Once you have learned and executed on the steps to financial freedom, you will see that it is not as difficult as it may first sound.

-## 3 Steps to financial sovereignty
+## 3 Steps to Financial Sovereignty

 >"With great freedom, comes great responsibility." - **Dr. Stephanie Murphy**